jewettaij/lammps_mca_examples/README.md

 ## License

-Although currently not recommended for use, these examples are available under the terms of the MIT license.
+Although not recommended for use, these examples are available under the terms of the MIT license.